Rob Hogg: U.S. Senate campaign

 On July 8, 2014, Hogg announced that he had formed a committee to explore a potential run for United States Senate in 2016 against Republican incumbent Chuck Grassley.
 Later in 2015, Hogg announced his candidacy.
 Hogg received the endorsement of over 60 state lawmakers, including Iowa Senate President Pam Jochum and Senate Majority Leader Michael Gronstal.
 However, he lost the primary election to Patty Judge, who ultimately lost the general election to incumbent Senator Chuck Grassley.

-Publications
+Book

-In 2013, Robb published America's Climate Century: What Climate Change Means for America in the 21st Century, a self-published but well-received account of the challenges society is confronting in the face of a changing climate.
+In 2013, Robb published America's Climate Century: What Climate Change Means for America in the 21st Century, a self-published book about the challenges society is confronting in the face of a changing climate.